 Business relations with structured entities are to be examined in accordance with IFRS 10 "Consolidated Financial Statements" with an eye to their implications for consolidation.
-As part of their operational activities some companies belonging to the Hannover Re Group enter into business relations with special purpose entities which are to be analysed and accounted for in accordance with these new requirements.
+As part of their operational activities some companies the Group are also eliminated.
+Transactions between a disposal group and the continuing operations of the Group are similarly eliminated in accordance with IFRS 10.